le0pard/elixir_v8/README.md

 # ElixirV8

-V8 engine for Elixir with polls.
+V8 engine for Elixir with pools.